katyjg/mxlive/docs/_build/html/_sources/reports.rst.txt

 **data** (tables): list of lists to arrange in rows

 **data** (plots): dictionary containing the data to display

+**data** (charts): list of dictionaries container information about each wedge in the pie or gauge chart

 **style**: CSS class to be applied to the content